akshayKhot/design/readme.md

-# What's this?
+# Tailwind Sandbox

-A simple template for a Tailwind project setup.
+This is a simple template for a Tailwind sandbox.

 If you are tired of changing a Tailwind class, doing `alt + tab`, and reloading the whole app to see the change your made, give it a try.

-Treat this as your local Tailwind sandbox to quickly build small components.
+Treat this as your local sandbox to quickly build small Tailwind components.
 The browser reloads automatically after you make a change and save.
 Once you're satisfied with a design, copy + paste it in your main project.

 **What about Tailwind Playground?**